AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

     can occur for elements extracted from their container (eg. A reference link in the middle of a paragraph).
 However, the order is preserved in Styling mode where all Elements and their Kids are represented in the natural reading order.
+Reading order is determined by Bounds and path element provided in the .json file.

 ## API limitations